- 1 Incredible content, Incredible experiences.

 You need to deliver consistent experiences across channels, without increasing cost or complexity — and you can’t always lean on IT.
-AI can serve as your creative assistant, rapidly assembling suggested content for audiences at every touchpoint and even optimizing it, so the burden’s not on you.
+AI can serve as your creative assistant, quickly assembling suggested content for audiences at every touchpoint and even optimising it, so the burden’s not on you.
 If your AI application supports voice recognition, you can even tell your assistant what you want — like making the mountains disappear in a climbing shot to focus on the gear.

 Manage millions of digital assets.

-You want one place where everyone — marketers, creatives, and outside agencies — can find approved images and video to ensure experiences will remain consistent across channels.
-But manually tagging images with descriptive and contextual metadata is tedious, inconsistent, and often incomplete.
+You want one place where everyone — marketers, creatives and outside agencies — can find approved images and video to ensure experiences will remain consistent across channels.
+But manually tagging images with descriptive and contextual metadata is tedious, inconsistent and often incomplete.
 It’s the type of job where machines excel.
 AI-powered smart tags automatically provide consistent, content-based metadata in seconds — saving you hours.

-“Computers will not complain about having to add metadata, they will not try to avoid it, and they will work just as hard on the hundred thousandth image as on the first one.”
+“Computers will not complain about having to add metadata, they will not try to avoid it and they will work just as hard on the hundred thousandth image as on the first one.”

 Senior Product Marketing Manager, Adobe

 Marketers want to surface the right content precisely when and where customers need it.
 But to be efficient, you want to create once and deliver everywhere, with content automatically adjusting to fit connected experiences on any channel.
 Machine learning lets you do that — finding better ways to optimise layout and copy wherever they’re used.
 For example, smart summarisation can take your product manager’s blog post about gourmet hot dogs and trim redundant content for a news clip or email.

 Personalise customer treatment.